ykakarap/kubecon-na-22-capi-lab/your-first-cluster.md

 sh ./scripts/prepull-images.sh
 sh ./scripts/create-kind-cluster.sh
 ```

+**Note** The following error can be ignored: `ERROR: failed to load image: command "docker exec --privileged ... already exists` as the image load works even if this error occurs.

 Once the cluster has completed provisioning you should be able to check it's healthy using: